Product Designer

 Everything in the Product Designer role, plus:

-- Communication: Communicate UX activities with a strong point of view that shows how they address user and business needs.
+- Communication: Communicate UX activities to others with clear language that simplifies complexity.
+Show a strong point of view on how those activities address user and business needs.

-- UI copy: Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
-Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.
+- UI copy: Collaborate early and often with a technical writer on microcopy and documentation.
+Help improve documentation and incorporate guidance in the UI for a better experience.

-- Design reviews: Participate in Design Reviews, and model best practices for giving and receiving feedback.
+- Design reviews: Participate in design reviews, exchanging feedback appropriately.
+Model best practices for feedback exchange.

-- Public presence: Help promote GitLab publicly by writing blog articles, giving talks, publishing videos to GitLab Unfiltered, or responding on social media, where appropriate.
+- Public presence: Promote GitLab publicly through articles, talks, videos, or social media interactions, where appropriate.

 Senior Requirements